 The Corporations – Winding Up in Insolvency List (‘Winding Up List’) deals with the applications to wind up companies in insolvency and have a liquidator appointed on the grounds the company has failed to comply with a statutory demand (s 459F of the Corporations Act 2001 (Cth)) issued under s 459E of the Corporations Act 2001 (Cth).

 Appearances will be by telephone/videoconference as directed by the Court each week.

-The main change will be that all appearances in the Winding Up List will be by telephone or videoconferencing until further notice.
+Until further notice, all appearances in the Winding Up List will be by telephone or videoconference.

 The plaintiff ’s solicitor is asked to assist the Court with this process, by communicating this information to all persons who have indicated to them (either formally through the filing of a notice of appearance , or informally) an intention to appear, and by providing telephone numbers and email addresses to Winding Up Admin.

 All emails pursuant to this process are to be sent to Winding Up Admin via the email address set out above, not to the individual Judicial Officer’s associate.

 Information required by email by 10:30 am the Monday before the hearing

 All persons intending to appear in the Winding Up List should send an email to Winding Up Admin by 10:30am on the Monday before the hearing, setting out:

 - Name of the person appearing & position (eg barrister /solicitor)